-Operational risk is inherent in Aegon's businesses and may manifest itself in many ways, including business interruption, poor vendor performance, information systems malfunctions or failures, regulatory breaches, processing errors, modeling errors, and/or internal and external fraud.
+Operational risk is inherent in Aegon's businesses and may manifest itself in many ways, including business interruption, poor vendor performance, information systems malfunctions or failures, regulatory breaches, processing errors, modelling errors, and/or internal and external fraud.
 These events may result in financial loss, harm Aegon's reputation, or hinder Aegon's operational effectiveness.
+Further, employee error and misconduct may be difficult to prevent under all circumstances and may result in significant losses.

 Aegon's management maintains a well-controlled environment and sound policies and practices to control these risks and keep operational risk at appropriate levels.
 Notwithstanding these control measures, however, operational risk is part of the business environment in which Aegon operates, and is inherent in Aegon's size and complexity, as well as Aegon's geographic diversity, and the scope of the businesses Aegon operates.
-Aegon's risk management activities cannot anticipate every economic and financial outcome, or the specifics and timing of such outcomes.
+Aegon's risk management activities cannot anticipate every circumstance, and economic and financial outcome, or the specifics and timing of such outcomes.
 Furthermore, if the contractual arrangements put in place with any third-party service providers are terminated, including contractual arrangements with providers of information technology, administrative or investment management services, Aegon may not be able to find an alternative provider on a timely basis or on equivalent terms.
-Aegon may incur losses from time to time due to these types of risks.
+Aegon may incur significant losses due to these types of risks.